Amsterdam Travel Guide: Attractions and Places to Eat and Stay

 Rozengracht 251, 1016 SX Amsterdam, Netherlands

-There are a few distinguishing things Moeders is known for.
-First, it’s traditional Dutch dishes such as Dutch ricedish, hotchpotch, suddervlees, and hachee.
-And the second spot belongs to mothers’ wall of fame.
-Moeders (mothers from Dutch) treats every mother as a hero.
-Moreover, the restaurant encourages its visitors to bring pictures of their mothers to put them on the famous wall.
+A few distinguishing features set Moeders apart from other restaurants of such range.
+First, it offers traditional Dutch dishes such as Dutch ricedish, hotchpotch, suddervlees, and hachee.
+Second, the place is known for its mothers’ wall of fame.
+Moeders (“mothers” from Dutch) treats every mother as a hero.
+The restaurant encourages its visitors to bring pictures of their mothers to put them on the famous wall.

 Leave a Reply